aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_cellwise_analysis/tutorial_hsc_dynamo_cellwise_analysis.rst

 Three approaches for in-depth network motif characterizations
 -------------------------------------------------------------

+Here we will use a cartoon to explain the three complementary network analyses empowered by dynamo.
-The schematic graph in this section shows the three approaches. - cell-wise analyses to reveal dominant interactions across all cells - trajectory-wise analyses reveal trajectory dependent interactions along a trajectory (predicted either from vector field streamline, or least action path, see Figure 6). - Plane-wise analyses reveal direct interactions for any characteristic cell states by varying genes of interest while holding all other genes constant.
+#. **Cell-wise analyses** to reveal dominant interactions across all cells

+#. **Trajectory-wise analyses** reveal trajectory dependent interactions along
+a trajectory (predicted either from vector field streamline, or least action path, see Figure 6).

+#. **Plane-wise analyses** reveal direct interactions for any characteristic cell states by varying genes of
+interest while holding all other genes constant.

-In the next section, we will use **cell-wise analyses** to analyze PU.1/SPI1–GATA1 network motif.
+At this moment, we will focus on **cell-wise analyses**, the most common network interaction to analyze PU.1/SPI1–GATA1 network motif.
+Come back to check new tutorials on trajectory-wise and plane-wise analyses!

 .. figure:: ../hsc_images/fig5_h.png
    :alt: fig5_h